-Our foothold in the region has been completely annihilated and all that could be salvaged from this debacle were your core forces.
+In any case, our presence in the region has been almost completely annihilated; all that could be salvaged from this debacle were your core forces of Armeegruppe Sud.

-Equally troubling, we have learned that Rommel is being routed from Africa by the British and their new leader Montgomery.
+Equally troubling, we have learned that Rommel is being routed from Africa by the British and their new leader, Montgomery.
 Perhaps we should have allowed you to undertake that campaign after all!
-Now is not the time for second guessing.
+However, now is not the time for second guessing.
 We must strike back against our enemies harder than ever!